UTAH DEPARTMENT OF WORKFORCE SERVICES

 This list does not include all the reasons for which benefits may be denied.

-If you are paid benefits to which you were not entitled, an overpayment is created.
+If you are paid unemployment benefits to which you were not entitled, an overpayment is created.
 An overpayment notice may accompany or follow a notice of denial and will contain repayment and appeal instructions.
-Benefit overpayments are established for the total weekly benefit amount including any deductions such as child support or taxes.
+Benefit overpayments are established for the total weekly benefit amount including any deductions, such as child support or taxes, as well as any applicable penalties.

-You should immediately contact the Collections Department as instructed on the overpayment notice to set up an installment agreement to repay the amount you owe.
+You should immediately contact the Collections Department at 801-526-9235 to repay the amount you owe.
 Failure to do so may result in recovery of the overpayment by garnishment of your federal and/or state tax refunds, wages, or a lien against your property.

 If Workforce Services determines that you were not at fault in the creation of an overpayment and you meet the poverty guidelines, you may request a waiver of the non-fault overpayment.